 But this is where things get a bit tricky…

-For example, if you were to try and build a set that would play pretty similar to a 10-46 on a standard scale, you would want to go with something like: .010 – .013 – .017 – .024w – .032 – .042.
+For example, if you were to try and build a set that would play pretty similar to a 10-46 on a standard scale, you would want to go with something like a standardized set of electric guitar strings: .010 – .013 – .017 – .024w – .032 – .042.
 A set like that would be about as close as you could get—at least with our strings—to having the tension feel about the same as a typical set of tens.

 But there’s one issue with that.
 Personally I don’t think a lot of people that are getting guitars like this are getting them so that their guitar can have the same tension profile as a regular set of 10-46’s on the straight fret 25.5 inch scale.

 Reason being, if you wanted that, there’s really not a lot of reasons other than ergonomics to even really get a guitar like this… It’s just going to have the same sort of tension as a 25.5 inch straight fret guitar and if you’re tuning down or anything like that, you’ll have the exact same problems on a guitar like this as you would otherwise.